edwinb/Blodwen/README.md

 Things still missing
 ====================

-+ Some high level syntax, notably records, 'with', dependent pairs, and numeric ranges
++ Some high level syntax, notably record update syntax, 'with', dependent pairs, and numeric ranges
++ 'mutual' blocks
 + Cumulativity and totality checking
 + Codata (or rather, you can have it, but there's no productivity check...)
 + Parts of the ide-mode